Jose Siri Player Props: Rays vs. Royals

-The Tampa Bay Rays and Jose Siri (.412 slugging percentage over his past 10 games, including two homers), take on starter Jose Cuas and the Kansas City Royals at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays and Jose Siri (.294 slugging percentage over his past 10 games, including one homer), take on starter Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.

-In his last game, he had two hits (going 2-for-3 with an RBI) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Royals.

 Jose Siri Game Info & Props vs. the Royals